Property qualification

-History
+United Kingdom

 A property qualification originally barred most commoners from voting or standing for election to the House of Commons of England and Wales (after 1707, of the Kingdom of Great Britain and, after 1801, of the United Kingdom of Great Britain and Ireland).
-The Great Reform Bill of 1832 widened the franchise (immediately before this, only a few thousand men could vote), although it would be 1918 before all men could vote (although women would wait until 1928; British nationals from the British Overseas Territories technically have the right to vote or stand for election but cannot do so unless they move residence to the United Kingdom, as no House of Commons electoral district has been created for any British Overseas Territory).
+The Great Reform Bill of 1832 widened the franchise (immediately before this, only a small number of men, and even fewer women, could vote), although it would be 1918 before all men could vote (women would wait until 1928 in Great Britain, and until the 1970s in Northern Ireland).
+British nationals from the British Overseas Territories technically have the right to vote or stand for election but cannot do so unless they are resident in the United Kingdom, as no House of Commons electoral districts exist for any British Overseas Territory.

 The 18th-century Militia of England and Wales did not sell commissions in the way that the British Army did at the time, but it instead restricted them to property owners and those with income of a set minimum value.

 In jurisdictions where the political and economic spheres are dominated by one ethnic, religious or racial group, property qualifications have been used as a way to exclude members of other ethnic, religious or racial groups that may disproportionately lack the required resources.
 This was the case in Northern Ireland, where a property requirement was used to exclude indigenous Irish Catholics from voting in elections for seats in the Stormont Parliament until 1969.
 Prior to the 1921 Partition of Ireland, the Protestant Ascendancy had similarly barred most of the native Irish Catholics from voting for Irish seats in the Parliament of the United Kingdom of Great Britain and Ireland once the last bar to Catholics voting in the United Kingdom had been lifted by the Roman Catholic Relief Act 1829.
-The property qualification remained in place for United Kingdom elections until the passage of the Representation of the People Act 1918.
+The property qualification remained in place for mainland United Kingdom elections until the passage of the Representation of the People Act 1918.

+United States of America

 In the 18th-century Thirteen Colonies, suffrage was restricted to males with the following property qualifications: